nardan8/RepData_PeerAssessment1/PA1_template.md

 # sum steps of each day
 stepsPerDay <- summarise(groupedDf, steps = sum(steps, na.rm = TRUE))
 ```
-2. Make a histogram of the total number of steps taken each day
+**2. Make a histogram of the total number of steps taken each day**

 ```r
 ggplot(stepsPerDay, aes(x=date, y=steps)) +